NameTakenBonk/SuphisDataStoreModule/README.md

 end)

 -- Open the datastore session
-local errorType, errorMessage = dataStore:Open()
+local response, responseData = dataStore:Open()

--- If the session fails to open lets print why and return if errorType ~= nil then print(dataStore.Id, errorType, errorMessage) return end
+-- If the session fails to open lets print why and return if response ~= "Success" then print(dataStore.Id, response, responseData) return end

 -- Set the datastore value
 dataStore.Value = "Hello world!"